 The second line of delay in the war against theft is to prevent the boat from being moved.
 Your engine or sails can be used to move the boat to a secluded location for stripping or they can be stolen themselves.

-- Outboard motors should be locked in the tilted up position (clearly this can create other problems)
+- Should be locked in the tilted up position (clearly this can create other problems)

-- Remove your distributor rotor out when you leave (if there is one)
+- Remove your distributor rotor (if there is one) or take the spark plug cable out when you leave

 - For long absences take your propeller too